RSC-RP/nextflow_scri_config/docs/seattlechildrens.md

 # project info
 This config file is created for the use on the Cybertron HPC at Seattle Children Research Institude (SCRI), Seattle, WA.
 Using this config will pre-configure a set up suitable for the Cybertron HPC.
 The Singularity images will be downloaded to run on the cluster.
 The nextflow pipeline should be executed inside of the Cybertron system.

-# Below are non-mandatory information
+# Below are mandatory information SCRI
 Before running the pipeline you will need to create a Nextflow environment on `mamba`.
 You can load _Singularity_ using the environment module system on Cybertron.

 ## Create a Nextflow `mamba` environment